Kent1mrqs/WiFEncryptionSimulation/Cryptography/README.md

 - Authenticate devices trying to connect.
 - Protect data from being intercepted or altered during transmission.

-This folder focuses on the encryption techniques used in the simulation and provides a foundation for understanding how cryptography works in networking.
+This folder focuses on the encryption techniques used in the simulation, explaining how cryptography works in networking.

 ## Encryption in the Simulation